-For each Candidate or Vacancy record that must be indexed in Textkernel Search, the connector creates a related-object record Textkernel Indexing Status record which keeps track of the indexation status, whether the record in Textkernel is awaiting an update, whether the record was indexed successfully in Textkernel Search or not, when it was last indexed and an error message if the record was not successfully indexed it captures a detailed error message.
+For each Candidate or Vacancy record that must be indexed in Textkernel Search, the integration creates a related-object record Textkernel Indexing Status (the TIS record).
+The TIS keeps track of the indexation status, whether the record in Textkernel is awaiting an update, whether the record was indexed successfully in Textkernel Search, when it was last indexed, and if the record was not successfully indexed it captures a detailed error message.

 - Up to date: indicates that record has been properly indexed in Textkernel Search and the data is up to date;

 - To be indexed: for every new candidate/vacancy record created in Salesforce or existing record that has been updated (and that meets the indexation filter - see below), the status of the related Textkernel Indexing Status record is set to To be indexed.
 Records with this status are queued and indexed again in Textkernel Search;

 - Submitted for indexation (Push): the mechanism that pushes indexation requests from Salesforce to Textkernel is working on the record and it is being actively indexed

 - Submitted for indexation (Pull): the HTI pull indexation feature is working on the record and it is being actively indexed

 - To be removed: records marked with this status are queued to be removed from Textkernel Search;

 - Submitted for removal (Push): the mechanism that pushes removal requests from Salesforce to Textkernel is working on the record and it is being actively removed from the index

 - Submitted for removal (Pull): wthe HTI pull indexation feature is working on the record and it is being actively removed from the index

 - Removed: candidate/vacancy records whose related Textkernel Indexing Status is set to Removed have been deleted from the Textkernel Search index.